LukasMurdock/degreelessmarketing/contact.md

 ---
 layout: onecolumn
 title: Contact
-description: Say hello and introduce yourself.
+description: Submit a new resource or just say hello and introduce yourself.
 ---

 ## Who made this?